Michael4170/Laptop-Arsenal/README.md

 Game Master support.
 Both the full composition and the standalone laptop are in the GM asset browser.
 Useful for pre-built command posts where you want the arsenal to look like it belongs, or for dropping onto furniture you've already placed.

+The arsenal does not override the vanilla arsenals but rather duplicate so you can customise these ones seperatly.

 ### How to use it
 In Conflict